EdenWise/hjcrc/HJCSIC.md

 Civilization started as a natural order.
 ![alt text](images/01_ages-of-civilization_eden.svg)
-When human beings reached the top of the food chain civilization began to be dominated by the male disposition.
+But civilization began to be dominated by the male disposition when human beings reached the top of the food chain.
 Some males became self-first/narcissistic because the checks on balance were disappearing.
 The ancestors of the Hebrews underwrote[^underwrote] them for personal safety.
 They kept this knowledge largely silent... even from the narcissistic men.